TheKontinua/sequence/README.rst

 paper when you are learning to solve deep problems.

 There will be a collection of lecture videos to accompany the workbooks.
 The videos will be freely available on the internet.
+In the meantime, this sequence will utilize the great videos created by Khan Academy.

 I hope that each student has a mentor who will answer their questions and evaluate their progress.
-It is my hope that the comprehensive nature of the materials I am supplying will make the job of this mentor pretty easy.
+It is my hope that the comprehensive nature of the materials will make the job of the mentor pretty easy.

 To this end, there will be a system that generates a test and its answer key for each workbook.
 Mentors will need to join the mentor network to access this system.
+It is hoped that mentors will also use this system to suggest improvements to the materals.

 Learning these ideas is a journey, and everyone will travel at different speeds.
 Not everyone will make it to through to the